Flu season is in full swing, and it has officially reached our home so natural home remedies for the flu are at the top of my mind.

 4. Use Essential Oils.

-There are some great uses for essential oils when you have the flu.
+There are some great uses for essential oils to help support your immune system when you have the flu.
 For headaches, I like to put a drop of lavender on my temples.
 Then when that absorbs, I rub in a drop of peppermint oil.
 Most of the time it’s like magic for taking away my headaches, or at least making them bearable.

-I also make a mixture of extra virgin olive oil and Thieves essential oil and apply that to the bottoms of our feet.
+I also make a mixture of fractionated coconut oil, oregano oil, lemon oil and On Guard essential oils from doTERRA and apply that to the bottoms of our feet.
 I also like to rub some extra around my neck and on my wrists.

 5. Consume the Master Tonic.